z00m128/sjasmplus/INSTALL.md

 Extract tarball archive and go to extracted folder.
 Edit install path PREFIX in file 'Makefile' according your preferences (default /usr/local).
 Run following commands:

 	make clean
-	run make
+	make
-	run make install as root or use sudo
+	make install as root or use sudo

 Default method for MS Windows
 =========================================